ryanmaki18/docker_prac/README.md

 # Welcome to Docker
 This is a repo for new users getting started with Docker.
+I modified it by adding some buttons and messed with the Dockerfile a bit to get an idea of what is happening/how to launch a container on Docker.

 You can try it out using the following command.
 ```